Randonyld/Matlab-Utility-Script/README.md

 # Matlab-Utility-Script
-Some utility sripts for Matlab
+Some utility sripts for Matlab.